Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Sample complexity bounds

 \textit{Sketch of the proof of Theorem 1:} We divide the proof of Theorem 1 into three essential parts.
 First, we prove that the algorithm terminates in finite time, and examine the events that necessitate and the ones that follow termination.
 Here, it is important to note that if the largest uncertainty diameter in a given round $t$ is less than or equal to $\epsilon$, then the algorithm terminates.
 This introduces a way on how to proceed on upper bounding sample complexity, namely, we can upper bound the sum of these uncertainty diameters over all rounds.
 Then, by observing that i) the term $V_h$ decays to $0$ as $h$ grows indefinitely, which means that the algorithm refines up until a finite number of tree levels, and that ii) a node cannot be refined more than a finite number of times before expansion, we can conclude that the algorithm terminates in finite time.
 After this point we prove, using Hoeffding bounds, that the true function values live inside the uncertainty hyper-rectangles with high probability.
 We then proceed on first proving the dimension-type sample complexity bounds and then the information-type bounds.
 We use the aforementioned termination condition and upper bound the sum of the uncertainty diameters over all rounds.
 We use Cauchy-Schwarz inequality to manipulate the expression as we desire and then upper bound it in terms of information gain using an already established result in the paper.
 For the dimension-type bounds, we consider expressing the sum over rounds as a sum over levels $h$ of the tree of partitions and upper bound it using the notion of metric dimension.
 We take the minimum of the two bounds, thus achieving the bound stated in Theorem~1.

+\begin{rem} Note that we minimize over two different bounds in Theorem \ref{mainthm}.
+The term that involves $\gamma_T$ corresponds to the information-type bound, while the other term corresponds to the metric dimension-type bound.
+Equivalently, we can express our information-type bound as $\tilde{O}( g(\epsilon) )$ where $g(\epsilon) = \min \{ T \geq 1 : \sqrt{\gamma_{T}/T} < \epsilon \}$ and our metric dimension-type bound as $\tilde{O}(\epsilon^{ - (\frac{\bar{D}}{\alpha}+2)})$ for any $\bar{D} > D_1$.
+For certain kernels, such as squared exponential and Mat\'{e}rn kernels, $\gamma_T$ can be upper bounded by a sublinear function of $T$ (see \cite{srinivas2012information}).
+Our information type-bound is of the same form as in \cite{zuluaga2016varepsilon}.
+When ${\cal X}$ is a finite subset of the Euclidean space, we have $D_1=0$, and thus, our metric-dimension type bound becomes near-$O(1/\epsilon^2)$, which is along the same lines with the almost optimal, gap-dependent near-$O(1/\text{gap}^2)$ bound for Pareto front identification in \cite{auer2016pareto}. \end{rem}

 In order to prove the bounds in Theorem \ref{mainthm}, even for infinite ${\cal X}$, we propose a novel way of defining the confidence hyper-rectangles and refining them.
 Since Adaptive $\bs{\epsilon}$-PAL discards, $\bs{\epsilon}$-covers and refines/evaluates in ways different than $\bs{\epsilon}$-PAL in \cite{zuluaga2016varepsilon}, we use different arguments in the proof to show when the algorithm converges and what it returns when it converges.
 In particular, for the information-type bound, we exploit the dependence structure between the objectives.
 Moreover, having two different bounds allows us to use the best of both, as it is known that for certain kernels, the metric dimension-type bound can be tighter than the information-type bound.
-We provide such an example in the next section.
+That is the implication of our next result.
+The proof is mainly technical, thus we defer it to the Appendix.